 Latest review: 27in iMac & 21.5in iMac

 Last updated: March 2019

-When to buy: Now - especially because we expect Apple to raise UK prices for the iMac soon.
-But bear in mind that next year could bring a new look iMac with a bigger screen
+When to buy: Wait - we think June 2020 could bring a new look iMac with a bigger screen

 Find out more about the iMac